gautham007gs/sseditor/replit.md

 # ScreenEdit Pro - Online Screenshot Editor

 ## Overview
 ScreenEdit Pro is a modern web-based screenshot and image editing application built with React, TypeScript, and Express.js.
-The application provides a free, no-signup-required image editing experience with professional-grade tools for cropping, filtering, text overlay, and more.
+The application provides a free, no-signup-required image editing experience with professional-grade tools for cropping, filtering, text overlay, and AI-powered OCR text recognition for seamless screenshot editing.

 ## System Architecture